josuah/notmarkdown/doc/index.md

 	notwiki-mandoc gph utf8 "/srv/gopher/man" .
 	notwiki-mandoc html html "/srv/www/htdocs/code/man" .

-[git-hook]: //josuah.net/wiki/git-hooks/

 ### A wiki for an existing website/gopherhole

 It converts pages and copies them to the destination directory, which can have content generated from multiple source.
-There is no ./index.html/gph overridden (unless you added a ./index.md file yourself), so it will can be mixed with content of another static generator.
+There is no ./index.html/gph overridden (unless you added a `./index.md` file yourself), so it will can be mixed with content of another static generator.